Customization

 }

-Color utility classes are also available for setting color
+Color utility classes are also available for setting color and background-color.

 Theme colors

-We use a subset of all Bootstrap colors to create a smaller color palette for generating color schemes, also available as SASS variables and a SASS map in Awesome's scss/_variables.scss
+We use a subset of all Bootstrap colors to create a smaller color palette for generating color schemes, also available as SASS variables and a SASS map in Awesome's scss/_variables.scss file.

 Grays

-An expansive set of gray variables and a SASS map in scss/_variables.scss
+An expansive set of gray variables and a SASS map in scss/_variables.scss for consistent shades of gray across your project.

 SASS Components

-and creating responsive variants for each breakpoint.
+Many of Bootstrap's components and utilities are built with @each loops that iterate over a SASS map.
+This is especially helpful for generating variants of a component by $theme-colors and creating responsive variants for each breakpoint.
 As you customize these SASS maps and recompile, you'll automatically see your changes reflected in these loops.

 Modifiers

 Many of Bootstrap and Awesome's components are built with a base-modifier class approach.
-This means the bulk of the styling is contained to a base class (e.g., .btn
+This means the bulk of the styling is contained to a base class (e.g., .btn) while style variations are confined to modifier classes (e.g., .btn-danger).
+These modifier classes are built from the $theme-colors map to make customizing the number and name of our modifier classes.

-Here are two examples of how we loop over the $theme-colors
+Here are two examples of how we loop over the $theme-colors map to generate modifiers to the .alert component and all our .bg-* background utilities.

 // Generate '.bg-*' color utilities